ImgBotApp/InternetNL/detail/conn/ipv6/connection/verdict/good_en.md

-Your device is able to connect directly (i.e. without DNS translation) to computers through their IPv6 address.
+You are able to connect directly to computers using their IPv6 address.